wpeventmanager/wp-user-profile-avatar/readme.txt

 == Description ==

-WP User Profile Avatar allow you to change default WordPress avatar or User profile picture.
-You can use any photos uploaded into your Media Library or use custom photo url as an avatar instead of using Gravatar.
+P User Profile Avatar allows you to change the default WordPress avatar or User profile picture.
+You can use any photos uploaded into your Media Library or use a custom photo URL as an avatar instead of using Gravatar.

 **Plugin Features**